mamal72/python-simple-blog/README.md

 - [ ] Find a good solution for contact form that works in static mode too
 - [ ] Pagination
 - [ ] Add some date parsing library
+- [ ] Find a better name for project!
 - [ ] YOUR AWESOME IDEAS!
 [Fill an issue](https://github.com/mamal72/python-simple-blog/issues)